Skip to main content

 How you'll learn

-The BSc (Hons) Professional Policing degree covers the National Police Curriculum in a practical and relevant way.
-You'll learn the underpinning theories in criminology and the processes of criminal justice, but you'll also be given specialist tuition from former police officers in the core areas of conducting effective investigations, policing communities, policing the roads, information and intelligence, and response policing.
+The BSc (Hons) Professional Policing course covers the National Police Curriculum in a practical and relevant way.
+You'll learn the underpinning theories in criminology and the processes of criminal justice.
+You'll also get specialist tuition from former police officers in the core areas of:

-You'll also benefit from support through your own personal tutor, an academic with policing experience who'll provide advice and mentoring throughout the course.
+You'll also benefit from support from your own personal tutor.
+This is an academic with policing experience who'll provide advice and mentoring throughout the course.

 Entry requirements